Guide for every Physician:

 Anti-Kickback Statute (AKS) is a criminal law that prohibits payment of “remuneration” to patient referrals or the generation of business.
 Remuneration includes anything of value and can take many forms besides cash, such as free rent, expensive hotel stays and meals, and excessive compensation for medical directorships or consultancies.
 In some industries, it is acceptable to reward those who refer business to you.
 However, in the Federal health care programs, paying for referrals is a crime.

 Fee Sharing – It is illegal for a doctor to be in business with non-doctor.
 Thus, any fees charged by a doctor cannot be split with non-doctor, even if this non-doctor invested into the medical facility such doctor occupies.
-Yes, as attorney I have seen a number of Management and Sublease Agreements and I went over every line in this agreement with my doctor clients.
+Yes, as an attorney I have seen a number of Management and Sublease Agreements and I went over every line in this agreement with my doctor clients.
 However, just recently I met a doctor who told me she was getting “30%” of billing done by a management company and she saw nothing wrong with this arrangement.
 It’s a miracle that I met this doctor before Office of Medicaid Inspector General did…

 Fraudulent Billing – Billing is Ahyles foot of every physician.
 I tell all my physician clients: When you submit a claim for services performed for a Medicare or Medicaid beneficiary, you are filing a bill with the Federal Government and certifying that you have earned the payment requested and complied with the billing requirements.
 If you knew or should have known that the submitted claim was false, then the attempt to collect unearned money constitutes a violation.